-The 33-year-old fended off a series of attacks from Contador during the steep final climb of the 183.5-kilometre (114-mile) mountain ride from Gijon to Cuitu Negru in northern Spain to finish third.
-Contador finished fourth.
+Rodriguez, 33, fended off a series of attacks from Contador during the steep final climb of the 16th stage — a 183.5 kilometres mountain ride from Gijon to Cuitu Negru in northern Spain — to finish third.

 “I have analysed where I can improve and one thing is clear I am not in my usual shape,” Contador said.

-“But you have to recognise that ‘Purito’ is in incredible shape, which is making everything harder,” the Saxo Bank rider added.
+“But you have to recognise that ‘Purito’ (Rodriguez’s nickname) is in incredible shape, which is making everything harder,” he added.

 The Tour is Contador’s first major cycling race since his two-year drugs ban ended on August 6.